bcgov/aps-infra-platform/documentation/how-to/!how-to-template.md

   {Optional: Explanatory text}

   {Optional: Code sample or screenshot that helps your users complete this step.}
+  {Re screenshots: Only use an image when it would be significantly harder to explain with text alone.
+Otherwise, don't.}

   {Optional: The result of completing this step.}